-As the weather cools and the calendar move into autumn, Mother Nature dons her finest in a splendid display of vibrant fall colors.
+As the weather cools and the calendar moves into autumn, Mother Nature dons her finest in a splendid display of vibrant fall colors.
 Some destinations look their very best at this colorful time of year and are worth a visit just to see the show.

 From the colorful forests of Vermont to the alpine wonders of Aspen, Colorado, here are our favorite places to view the fall colors, as well as suggestions on where to stay along the way.
-(Travel tip: If you book your fall vacation on Ebates.com, you can get up to 10% cash back on car rentals, hotels, and more.
-Even better, if you book your travel on a Thursday, you’ll get 10% back on all hotel bookings.)

-Best Places to See the Fall Colors
+Where Are the Best Places to See the Fall Colors?

 So get ready to hit the road on an autumn journey you won’t forget.
 Here’s where to see some of the best fall colors in America.

 Vermont is synonymous with beautiful autumn fall colors.
 Its charming small towns and winding roads are surrounded by maple, beech and birch trees that put on a grand display during peak foliage season, which runs from mid-September through the first two to three weeks in October.
 While almost anywhere in Vermont offers fall colors, the 11-mile Green Mountain Byway between Waterbury and Stowe is a highlight.